All Episodes

 It never became the issue.

-Remember that Sunday debate after, invited Paula Jones and Kathleen Woolley and Juanita Broderick to go to the debate.
+Except when then-candidate Trump invited after the Access Hollywood tape, remember that Sunday debate after invited Paula Jones and Kathleen Willey and Juanita Broderick to go to the debate.

-Anyway, we will be interviewing Juanita uh and uh Paula tonight on Hannity.
+Anyway, we will be interviewing Juanita and Paula tonight on Hannity.

-When Ada's gonna join us in studio as well.
+Juanita's going to join us in the studio as well.

 And do you really care?